 Note that for both students and staff, we recommend that you do not rely entirely on using Learning@Griffith via a mobile device.
 You should also have access to a computer, as certain activities in Learning@Griffith require the use of a computer.

-If you have difficulties logging into Learning@Griffith, refer to our login help.
+If you have difficulties logging into Learning@Griffith, refer to our account advice pages:

 This setting will still present you with a security warning before downloading files.
 Voice Podcast and Voice Board may require the medium setting to work.
 You can move the security setting back to high again when finished.